SSWConsulting/SSW.People.Profiles/Tiago-Araujo/Tiago-Araujo.md

 Tiago is our favourite creative genius.
 When he told us he was moving from Australia, we said: _"OK, but you're still working remotely for us"_.
 We couldn't let him go.
 This was 10+ years before the pandemic, so we are proud to say Tiago is a trailblazer in the realm of remote work.
 After a few years in Brazil, he now lives and works in the west coast of Canada.

-With 15+ years experience working as a designer for both print and web projects, he loves spending time designing in Sketch or writing clean HTML/CSS for websites and apps... while listening to old songs.
+With 15+ years experience working as a designer for both print and web projects, he loves spending time designing in Figma or writing clean HTML/CSS for websites and apps... while listening to old songs.
 Tiago has developed responsive websites and apps ranging from concept, layout, mark-up, implementation, testing, and maintenance.

 He is also a Scrum Master and the driving force behind keeping [SSW Rules](https://ssw.com.au/rules) up-to-date.